serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/BaseCriteriaVisitor/VisitUnary.md

 # BaseCriteriaVisitor.VisitUnary method
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

 Visits the unary criteria.
-Unary criteria is one with one operand and one operator.
+A unary criteria is one with one operand and one operator.

 ```csharp
 protected virtual BaseCriteria VisitUnary(UnaryCriteria criteria)